-The APM Project has the potential to have a positive effect on the human assets in the Township of The North Shore.
-The APM Project has the potential to grow population through attracting workers and their families, as well as former out-migrants to the community.
-The presence of the APM Project in the Township of the North Shore or other area communities may maintain a broad demographic mix of the population by attracting and retaining a younger workforce as well as creating a more representative mix of age groups in the region.
+The APM Project has the potential to have a positive effect on the human assets in Spanish.
+The APM Project has the potential to attract population through attracting workers and their families, as well as former out-migrants to the community.
+The presence of the APM Project will maintain a broad demographic mix of the population by attracting and retaining a younger workforce as well as creating a more representative mix of age groups in the region.

-The APM Project will be able to utilize the available skilled labour force already found within the area.
+Residents in Spanish appear to possess a range of skills that are directly transferable between industries.
 In addition, the APM Project will contribute to labour and skills diversification within the communities with the influx of workers who have training in many different areas related to facility construction, operations and maintenance.
-Notwithstanding APM Project labour force requirements, transportation and government services occupations will continue to characterize the skills and labour supply in the Township of The North Shore.
+Notwithstanding APM Project labour force requirements, transportation and occupations unique to primary industry will continue to characterize the skills and labour supply in Spanish.
 Some of these occupations may see an increase due to demands by the APM Project for certain services.

 The project will bring direct, indirect and induced jobs to strengthen the foundation for population growth.
 The APM Project is a long-term project, with a much longer lifespan than other resource-based developments typical of northern Ontario.
 It has the potential to be a driver for population retention and growth.
-Employment opportunities could be in the order of hundreds of new jobs for current and new residents of The Township of The North Shore and surrounding local communities including First Nation and Métis communities (AECOM, 2010).
+Employment opportunities could be in the order of hundreds of new jobs for current and new residents of Spanish and surrounding local communities including First Nation communities.
 With additional community development and support provided by NWMO, it is possible that these job numbers could be increased.
 These new jobs will bring spouses, partners, and families.
 The increased population will be a catalyst for spinoff growth and development.